Home » Why Would You Settle for a Difficult Marriage?

 Why Would You Settle for a Difficult Marriage?

 A difficult marriage is a hard thing to endure.
 The stress of bickering and division never seems to end.
-Sometimes there may be moments of hope because love and peace seemed to be restored.
-But that hope quickly fades as another day presents another challenge and with the challenge husband and wife fall right back into their ruts of strife, anger, hurt, and confusion.
+Even when there are moments of hope because love and peace are temporarily restored.
+That hope quickly fades as another day presents another challenge.
+Soon, husband and wife fall right back into their ruts of strife, anger, hurt, and confusion.
 And sadly too many men and women who have this type of marriage have no idea they don’t have to settle for it.

 For 19 years I was willing to settle for a difficult marriage.
 For the most part I was always blind to how troubled my marriage was.
-I knew it was normal for couples to argue and have disagreements so I thought what was going on in my marriage was just as normal as anyone else’s.
-I was committed to being married for life even if I didn’t like the condition of my marriage.
+I thought it was normal for couples to argue and have disagreements.
+So I thought what was going on in my marriage was just as normal as anyone else’s.
+I committed to marriage for life even if I didn’t like the condition of it.

 Are you willing to live the rest of your life in a difficult marriage without doing anything about it?

-Are you in a marriage that could be better, but you just don’t know how to get there?
+Could your marriage be better, but you just don’t know how to get there?

-Are you in a difficult marriage and all you can think about is running away from it?
+Have you reached a point where all you can think about is running away from your marriage?

 Or, are you in a marriage that you call difficult when in reality it is an abusive relationship and you need to know the difference?

-If you answer yes to any of these questions I’m going to give you some answers that will hopefully help.
+If you answer yes to any of these questions, I’m going to give you some answers that will hopefully help.
 I want to give adequate answers to each question so I’ll start with the first question on this post.
-Then I will follow-up on each one of the other questions on the next few post.
+I will follow-up on each one of the other questions in the next few posts.

-First of all, I don’t like to see anyone willing to settle for a lifetime of misery in their marriage without doing everything they can to make the marriage better.
+First of all, I don’t like to see anyone willing to settle for a lifetime of misery in their marriage.
+Couples should do everything they can to make the marriage better.
 If you’re in a difficult marriage I want to challenge you to not settle for what your circumstances dictate to you.
 And don’t settle for what the world calls marriage or what marriages you have seen in others around you.

-Then let’s take it a step further.
-God has chosen marriage to illustrate the relationship between Christ and the Church.
-(Ephesians 5:22-33) This relationship between Christ and the Church can be so hard to understand, the Bible calls it a mystery, (verse 32).
-Therefore God chose the marriage relationship between man and woman to be the greatest illustration He could give to help us understand this mystery between Christ and His Church.
+Let’s take it a step further.
+God has chosen marriage to illustrate the relationship between Christ and the Church, (Ephesians 5:22-33).
+The relationship between Christ and the Church can be so hard to understand.
+The Bible calls it a mystery, (verse 32).
+Therefore, the relationship between man and wife is the greatest illustration He could give to help us understand this mystery between Christ and His Church.

-Now if marriage has been given the responsibility from God to represent what Christ relationship with us the Church should look like, shouldn’t we hold marriage to the same standard of honor and glory that God has already placed on it.
-Shouldn’t every one of us want our marriage to be the best it can be so that those around us, saved or lost, could get a glimpse of what a real relationship with Christ is supposed to look like.
+So if marriage has this responsibility given by God.
+I believe we should hold marriage to the same standard of honor and glory.
+Every one of us should want our marriage to be the best it can be.
+We need it.
+Our families need it.
+The people around us, saved or lost, need to see it.
+We need to see what a real relationship with Christ is supposed to look like by looking at our own marriages.

-So if you have settled for a marriage that is difficult and does not reflect the beauty that God created it to be, don’t you think it is time to make some changes.
-As a brother in the Lord, I want to challenge you to make every effort you possibly can to make the necessary changes in your marriage so that your marriage has an impact on the people around you.
+So if you have settled for a marriage that is difficult.
+Don’t you think it is time to make some changes?
+As a brother in the Lord, I want to challenge you to make every effort you possibly can.
+Make the necessary changes in your marriage so that your marriage has an impact on the people around you.
 Don’t be like the person I used to be, willing to just coast along allowing your marriage to just barely survive.
 Do something about it, NOW, before it’s too late.

-If you believe you are stuck at question #2, “Are you in a marriage that could be better, but you just don’t know how to get there?”
+If you are stuck at question #2.
+Could your marriage be better, but you just don’t know how to get there?
 Then come back.
-I will deal with that question on our next post.
+I will deal with that question in our next post.

 Question: